 The set up of the first party of the soft point-to-multipoint PVPC/PVCC is always initiated by sending a SETUP message.
 A Bearer Class of VP or X is included in the Broadband bearer capability information element which identifies the establishment of a VPC or a VCC, respectively, between the connecting points.
-To identify the VPCI/VCI value of the PVCC at the destination network node, the Called party Soft PVPC/PVCC information element is included in the SETUP message.
-The Called party number information element shall contain the configured peer PVCC connecting point identifier address of the destination network interface, and the Calling party number information element shall contain the PVCC connecting point's own identifier address of the originating network interface.
+The Called party number information element shall contain the address of the destination network interface, and the Calling party number information element shall contain the address of the originating network interface.
 The Called party soft PVPC/PVCC information element identifying the PVPC/PVCC endpoint at the destination network interface (i.e. the VPCI or VPCI/VCI fields) shall also be included in the SETUP message.